 While spending a year in France during one of my University years, I gained a real appreciation of French cuisine (and of course the French wine!)

 I got this recipe from a lovely lady called Madame Dupont that lived a somewhat frugal life in the village where I stayed, she lived with her husband, growing most of their own vegetables and making their own Pineau (an alcoholic spirit found in the South West) from the grapes they grew in their garden.
 In their cellar was a natural rock face that kept the cellar cool and the humidity high from the damp rock face.
 They grew the most amazing mushrooms in the cellar that she would use in this recipe.
 Basque chicken is normally served with rice.

-This recipe was handed down to me from my grandmother and was a favourite in our house when we kept Quail.
+This recipe was handed down to me from my grandmother and is a favourite in our house when we have a glut of quails eggs.

 I find quails' eggs difficult to peel but if you soak them in vinegar first for half an hour or so, they become much easier to peel.

 Ire-discovered this hand written recipe whilst sorting out my recipe box after Christmas.
 It was perfect timing as we had a reasonable amount of turkey left over from the festivities.
 The satay sauce has a wonderful nutty taste and it really isn't difficult to make, taking me around 20 minutes to prepare.
 You can use chicken or turkey in this recipe and it serves 3 to 4 people.